wtfutil/wtf/README.md

 Used by thousands of developers and tech people around the world, WTF is free and open-source.
 To support the continued use and development of WTF, please consider sponsoring WTF via [GitHub Sponsors](https://github.com/sponsors/senorprogrammer).

+### Are you a contributor or sponsor?

+Awesome!
+[See here](https://wtfutil.com/#exit-message) for how you can change the exit message, the message WTF shows when quitting, to something special just for you.

 #

 <p></p>